Welcome to Linchen Zhang (张林辰)’s website!

 I am an Economics Ph.D. student at University of California San Diego (Cohort 2021).

-My research interests are microeconomics theory and behavioral economics, with a focus on robust mechanism design.
+My research interests are microeconomics theory and behavioral economics, with a focus on robust and/or simple mechanism design.
+I am very fortunate to be advised by Professor Songzi Du.

 You can find my detailed CV here.